Skip to main content

 The IR3R form helps you work out your rental income and deductions.
 You’ll need one for each of your rental properties.

-You can complete and send in myIR:
+You can complete it and send it in myIR.

 Log in to myIR secure online services